ErinMitt/OOD-animation-code/HW5/HW8 readme.txt

 Features that work:
-The new hybrid view can play/pause, loop, add new keyframes, edit existing keyframes, delete keyframes, restart the animation from the beginning.
+The new hybrid view can play/pause, loop, add new keyframes, edit existing keyframes, delete keyframes, and restart the animation from the beginning.
 (Occasionally we get weird bugs when removing keyframes, but we're pretty sure it's because the project is not threadsafe ie ConcurrentModificationExceptionExceptions.)